 - Toll-free number, for parents only: 1-800-521-4369

+Because babies are sensitive to sound, we try to preserve a quiet environment on the NICU.
 We ask that you set your ringer to silent/vibrate and to please talk in quiet tones at all times, in all locations.
 For safety reasons, your baby’s care team will have their phone ringers turned on.

 To help maintain this healing environment, we ask that the TV volume on the pillow speaker be set low.
 You are welcome to quietly use a portable device or to use the TV in the family lounge.
 Staff will request the TV be turned off in certain situations: daily patient rounds/shift reports, parent education, and/or during care activities for your baby.
-We request no gaming systems be used in the NICU (X-Box, Wii, Playstation).
+We request no gaming systems be used in the NICU (X-Box, Wii, PlayStation).

 The television in your room is part of our Get Well Network, which also offers you internet access using the provided keyboard.
 The hospital also offers wireless internet, and there are computers available for your use in the Family Center on Level 2.
 Learn more about the Get Well Network.